VCityTeam/ConVer-G/Readme.md

         participant Workspace Import API
     end

-    System ->> NextCloud: Query for the dataset NextCloud ->> System: Download the dataset
-    loop For each downloaded version
-        System ->> System: Replace the all PREFIX data with a versionable PREFIX end
-    loop For each Versionable version
+    System ->> BSBM: Generate a set of versions and their dataset loop For each generated version
         System ->> Annotation: Send the versionable data to annotate Annotation ->> System: The annotated data with the version index System ->> Annotation: Send the versionable data to annotate